 Owen Kelly OBE is an Associate of the University of Edinburgh Business School.
-He has previously worked extensively in China and other Asian markets, and in both the UK and Scottish Governments.
+He has previously worked extensively in China and other Asian markets, in financial services, and in both the UK and Scottish Governments.

 Anthony Salamone is PhD Candidate in Politics at the University of Edinburgh; Co-Convenor of the Edinburgh Europa Research Group; and Managing Editor of European Futures.
 His research focuses on the politics of the UK’s EU relations and he comments on UK-EU affairs on his blog, Britain’s Europe.